-I stumbled upon the East German watchtower on Potsdamer Platz completely by accident during that weekend when i followed the Lichtgrenze through Berlin.
-And, this was one of the moments where I started thinking if I will ever know everything I want to know about Berlin.
+I accidentally stumbled upon the East German watchtower on Potsdamer Platz during that weekend when I followed the Lichtgrenze through Berlin.
+And this was one of the moments where I wondered if I would ever know everything I wanted about Berlin.

-Sometimes I think to myself that i know Berlin and that this city cannot surprise me that easily anymore.
-But, of course, I’m wrong.
-Berlin surprises me almost everyday.
-And this is how I felt when I realized that, hidden in plain sight, there is a East German Watchtower on Potsdamer Platz.
+And this is how I felt when I realized that, hidden in plain sight, there is an East German Watchtower on Potsdamer Platz.

 A little bit of history from the East German Watchtower

-This East German watchtower on Potsdamer Platz is one of the last historical relics that are open to the public.
-Seeing it there, so close to Potsdamer Platz, puts its history into perspective when you think about the Berlin Wall.
+This East German watchtower on Potsdamer Platz is one of the last historical relics open to the public.
+Seeing it there, so close to Potsdamer Platz, puts its history into perspective when considering the Berlin Wall.

-Two soldiers would do their eight hour rounds on the tiny area of top of this watchtower.
-Since they didn’t know each other, East German rules for this kind of soldiers, I imagine how boring would it be to work there.
-But soldiers kept working their doing their rounds.
+Two soldiers would do eight-hour rounds on the tiny area on top of this watchtower.
+Since they didn’t know each other, East German rules for this kind of soldier.
+I imagine how boring it would be to work there.
+But soldiers kept working and doing their rounds.

-The construction of the BT 6 watchtower, the technical name for this East German Watchtower, began in 1966 and, by the end of the GDR era, there were more than 200 of them following the Berlin Wall.
+The construction of the BT 6 watchtower, the technical name for this East German Watchtower, began in 1966, and by the end of the GDR era, more than 200 of them followed the Berlin Wall.
 This one is the only one that still stands.

-Fotostrasse visited this tower in the end of december 2014 and it was a short but cool experience.
-The tower is kept by three berliners who recognized the importance of it and decided to ensure that it continues to be a reminder of everything surrounding the Berlin Wall.
+I visited this tower at the end of December 2014, and it was a short but incredible experience.
+The building is kept by three Berliners who recognized its importance and decided to ensure that it continues to be a reminder of everything surrounding the Berlin Wall.

 Visiting the East German Watchtower

-When you go visit this watchtower, avoid wet days since there is not much space protect the guys that keep the watchtower open.
-Opening hours are, normally set between 11:00 and 15:00, from monday to sunday.
+When you visit this watchtower, avoid wet days since there is little space to protect the guys that keep the tower open.
+Opening hours are typically between 11:00 and 15:00, from Monday to Sunday.

-We paid €3,50 for the 20 minutes we stayed there taking pictures and listening to the history behind this Cold War relic and it was way worth it.
+In 2014, we paid €3,50 for the 20 minutes we stayed there taking pictures and listening to the history behind this Cold War relic, and it was worth it.

 East German Watchtower on Potsdamer Platz